swansondesigns/ts-proposal-wp/docs/sections/deliverables/integrations.md

 ### Compliance and Audit Systems

-We'll build custom solutions to address your SEC compliance requirements:
+We'll build custom solutions to address Tri-State's SEC compliance requirements:

 #### Proof of Posting System

-A custom-built system that provides indisputable evidence of when documents were posted to your website:
+A custom-built system that provides indisputable evidence of when documents were posted to the Tri-State website:

 - Automatic timestamp recording when documents are published
 - Cryptographic verification of posting times